awsdocs/aws-doc-sdk-examples/test/public_ecr_repositories/README.md

 ![Stability: Stable](https://img.shields.io/badge/stability-Stable-success.svg?style=for-the-badge)

-# Elastic Container Registry (ECR) Public Repositories Stack
+# Amazon ECR Public Repositories stack

-The code in this directory deploys a CDK stack for hosting container images in Elastic Container Registry (ECR).
+The code in this directory deploys an AWS Cloud Development Kit (AWS CDK) stack for hosting container images in Amazon Elastic Container Registry (Amazon ECR).

 This stack can be deployed in isolation; however, it serves a purpose in this repository's [test automation architecture](../README.md).

-Specifically, a GitHub Action workflow builds and publishes Docker images into the ECR Repositories managed by this stack.
+Specifically, a GitHub action workflow builds and publishes Docker images into the Amazon ECR repositories managed by this stack.

 ![weathertop-comp-1.png](..%2Farchitecture_diagrams%2Fpng%2Fweathertop-comp-1.png)